 Rejects unreasonable demand to return to widespread buffalo slaughter

-However, in two lawsuits filed in May 2011, the Park County Stockgrowers Association, Montana Farm Bureau Federation, and Park County, Montana, sought to block implementation of the new policy and require state officials to adhere to outdated plans for bison hazing and slaughter.
+In two lawsuits filed in May 2011, the Park County Stockgrowers Association, Montana Farm Bureau Federation, and Park County, Montana, sought to block implementation of the new policy and require state officials to adhere to outdated plans for bison hazing and slaughter.
 Although the plaintiffs in the cases raised concerns about the potential for bison to infect cattle with brucellosis, the only two cattle ranchers operating year-round in the Gardiner Basin did not join the legal challenge.
-Today’s decision rejected the challengers’ lawsuits and upheld the new policy.
-It follows five days of trial during which many Gardiner Basin residents voiced their support for bison tolerance in the area.

 Bison are the only native wildlife species still unnaturally confined to the political boundaries of Yellowstone National Park for any part of the year.
 As recently as 2008, more than 1,400 bison—about one-third of the current size of Yellowstone’s bison population—were captured and slaughtered by government agencies while leaving Yellowstone in search of food.